 Peter FitzSimons is a former Wallaby, a best-selling author and a writer for The Sydney Morning Herald.
 He is the author of over 28 books – his latest is Burke and Wills.
-Peter also holds the Guinness World Record for the longest interview, a record he shares with The Footpath Library ambassador Richard Glover.
+Peter also holds the Guinness World Record for the longest interview, a record he shares with Richard Glover.

 The Park Bench

-The Footpath Library’s Founder and (volunteer) Managing Director is a video producer and completed a BA major in Anthropology in 2018, after her homeless friends ignited an interest in human diversity.
+The Footpath Library’s Founder and (volunteer) Managing Director is a video producer and support worker and completed a BA major in Anthropology in 2018, after her Footpath Library friends ignited an interest in human diversity.
 Sarah started The Footpath Library in 2003 and is passionate about encouraging literacy from an early age and making books accessible to everyone who loves reading.